sass/sass/proposal/indented-syntax-improvements.md

 ### Semicolons

-In the indented syntax outside of curly braces, authors can use a semicolon to explicitly end a statement.
+In the indented syntax, authors can use a semicolon to explicitly end a statement.
 Subsequent lines in the same block still must have the same level of indentation.
-This means that the indented format won't support multiple statements on a single line, even if they are separated by a semicolon.
+This means that the indented format won't support multiple statements on a single line outside of curly braces, even if they are separated by a semicolon.

 ```sass
 $font-stack: Helvetica, sans-serif;